Picture and cover from Tony's book Amazon.Com

 bad for his sponsors from Flex-Foot, whose CEO had about 50 people over to

 watch the race!

 The mainstream media was starting to take notice of the incredible athletic ability and stories of disabled athletes.
-Another significant culture shift was happening before our eyes that day in Toronto.
+Another significant cultural shift was happening before our eyes that day in Toronto.

-In the "the main event" of the day, Michael Johnson pulled a muscle about 50 meters into the race and did not finish his race against Donavan Bailey in the much-publicized one-to-one challenge race.
+In "The Main Event" of the Day, Michael Johnson pulled a muscle about 50 meters into the race and did not finish his race against Donavan Bailey in the much-publicized one-to-one challenge race.
 You can't control that kind of muscle pull.
 It was just one of those unfortunate things that sometimes happen in life.

 It was a good thing there was such a fantastic undercard race that day and some other events with Olympic stars like Heptathlon, gold medal winner, and world record holder Jackie Joyner-Kersee in attendance.

 The Volpentest and Fuller race inspired thousands of fans who came to watch the One-To-One challenge that day in the Skydome.
 By far, the loudest cheers from the crowd that day ended up being Tony's and Neil's race.
 That moment will always live indelibly in my mind.

 States Olympic Committee (USOC) Is Now The United States Olympic and Paralympic